 Regardless of what you end up using, you'll need to complete the Google TV setup process, which is time-consuming and occasionally agonizing (because there are so many questions to answer and settings to configure).
 You'll also need the Google Home app on your phone; if you don't already have it, it's one more thing to download, set up, etc. Even after plowing through all that, I had to wait what seemed an eternity while the TV downloaded and installed various apps.

-The U7H supports hands-free voice commands courtesy of Google Assistant, though you can also configure it to recognize Amazon Alexa commands if that's your preference (though setting that up is a pain).
+The U7H supports hands-free voice commands courtesy of Google Assistant, but you can also configure it to recognize Amazon Alexa commands if that's your preference (though setting that up is a pain).
 Much as I love this capability, I can't use it to its fullest because of my aforementioned Roku usage.
 If I ask Google or Alexa to, say, "Play Ozark on Netflix," it can do so only within the Google TV OS.
 But that's a software limitation; it's not a ding on the TV itself.

 As with most modern TVs, you should also plan on spending some time in the settings to tweak the picture to your liking.
 For example, the first thing I do with any new TV is turn off motion smoothing, which creates the dreaded "soap opera effect."
 To my surprise, however, the U7H required few additional picture adjustments, at least for my tastes.
 Everything else looked pretty dazzling right out of the box.
 Speaking of which...